pforret/jekyll.forret.com/_posts/2021-03-18-lastpass-disaster-upgrade.md

 Out of curiosity, I checked for other people's experiences and [Trustpilot gives LastPass](https://www.trustpilot.com/review/www.LastPass.com) 1,5 stars out of 5.

+## UPDATE

+> Three hours after my paid upgrade, my app suddenly synced and got all the passwords back.
+> No idea if this was a bug that was fixed, or if this is by design.

 ## Conclusion

 * take regular (encrypted) backups of your password managers